kontent-ai/kontent-ai-migration-toolkit/README.md

 ### How are content items imported?

-The Data manager creates content items that are not present in target project.
-If the content item exists in target project (based on item's `codename`) the item will be updated.
-The workflow will be preserved.
+The Migration Toolkit creates content items that are not present in target project.
+If the content item exists in target project (based on item `codename`) the item will be updated.
+The workflow or published state will be set according to the source data.

 ### How are assets imported?

 If asset exists in target project, the asset upload will be skipped and not uploaded at all.
-If asset doesn't exist, the asset from the zip folder will be uploaded and it's id will be used as a filename unless you enable the `fetchAssetsDetails` option.
-The data Manager will also set `external_id` of newly uploaded assets to equal their original id.
-Folder structure of imported assets is not preserved.
+If asset doesn't exist, the asset from the zip folder will be uploaded.
+The Migration Toolkit will also set `external_id` of newly uploaded assets to equal their original id.
+There are some limitations to importing assets, see *Limitations* sections for more info.

 ## Installation